How L\'evy flights triggered by presence of defectors affect evolution of cooperation in spatial games: Result

 \subsection{L\'evy flights promote cooperation}

 First, we focus on whether and how L\'evy flights promote cooperation in spatial games.
-Figure~\ref{fig:snapshots} shows the snapshots of the simulation where the sensitivity is $s=1/2$.
+Figure~\ref{fig:snapshots} shows the snapshots of the simulation where the sensitivity is $s=1/2$ and three distinct cases $\alpha=3.0$ (L\'evy flight), $\alpha=0$ (uniform movement), and $P(1)=1$ (fixed movement) are compared.
 Here, we set $(S, T)=(-0.4, 1.4)$, thus the game is the PD.
 In the figure, cooperators (defectors) are shown in blue (red).
+We also provide the whole simulation as a video\footnote{\url{https://doi.org/10.6084/m9.figshare.14827134.v2}}.

-In the early stage of the simulation, cooperators almost go extinct but a few clusters still survive (from $t=0$ to $50$).
+Cooperators die out in this parameter setting when uniform movements ($\alpha=0$) are assumed.
+This is because cooperative clusters are not maintained as agents are well-mixed by uniform movements ($\alpha=0$).
+In contrast, cooperators eventually spread in the form of clusters when L\'evy flights ($\alpha=3.0$) or fixed movements ($P(1)=1$) are assumed.
+Even in these two cases, in the early stages of the simulation, cooperators almost go extinct but a few clusters still survive (from $t=0$ to $50$).
 If cooperators are clustered, they can obtain higher payoffs within the areas.
 Thus cooperative clusters can survive.
-Then, cooperators can expand their areas by moving locally and avoiding defectors based on the adaptive L\'evy flights (from $t=200$ to $500$).
-Moreover, L\'evy flights which consist of rare big movements also benefit cooperation because cooperators can inhabit new areas.
+Then, agents at the borderlines tend to imitate the cooperative strategy because the payoff of an agent in a cooperative cluster is high.
+Therefore, cooperative clusters gradually expand their regions.